Part of the “Before You Buy” Series

 Most of those discrepancies come down to the headphones in question (and the track, really) and much less the DAC or Amp.

-Still, it’s a fairly subtle difference in passing and I wouldn’t become too concerned over it – especially considering both have almost identical Total Harmonic Distortion numbers: <0.005% for the Zen, and <0.004% for the K5 Pro.
+Any perceived differences are fairly subtle in passing and I wouldn’t become too concerned over it – especially considering both have almost identical Total Harmonic Distortion numbers: <0.005% for the Zen, and <0.004% for the K5 Pro.

 They both also have similar Output Impedances.